walshe/poker-exercise-nofork/README.md

 ### Notes
 - There is no betting, checking, raising, folding, or anything else that isn't mentioned above
-- In Simple Poker, aces are always the highest card in the deck (14), therefore:
+- In Simple Poker, aces are always the highest value card (14) in the deck, therefore:
   - `10, jack, queen, king, ace` **is** a straight
   - `ace, 2, 3, 4, 5` is **not** a straight